wrex/rexs.tips/content/guitar/Introduction/content-organization/index.md

 Any chord symbol **always** starts with an uppercase letter for the root of the chord.

-Whenever possible, the quality of the chord is included and abbreviated: "Maj", "min", "dim", or "aug" rather than using symbols or single letters.
-The "M" in Major is capitalized while the "m" in minor is lower case.
+Whenever possible, the quality of the chord is included and abbreviated: "Maj", "m", "dim", or "aug" rather than using symbols or single letters.
+The "M" in Major is capitalized.

 Thus, "CMaj" rather than "C&bigtriangleup;" or just the plain letter "C" (to avoid confusion with notes or keys).

-Common seventh chords are written like C7, CMaj7, Cmin7.
+Common seventh chords are written like C7, CMaj7, Cm7.

 Diminished chords are written like "Cdim" rather than "C&ordm;".